 a.
 Eligibility.
 Eligibility for a Triennial Leave of Absence begins after five semesters of teaching at Yale at the rank of associate professor (both term and without term) or professor, provided that five semesters of full-time teaching in residence have elapsed since the faculty member's previous paid leave.
 For a variation of this policy in the School of Nursing, see Section XIV.I.
 Thereafter, the faculty member must complete an additional five semesters of full-time teaching at Yale subsequent to the prior Triennial Leave before he or she becomes eligible for another.
 In the School of Medicine, two and one-half years of full-time faculty activity is considered the equivalent of five semesters of full- time teaching at Yale.
-Eligibility for a Triennial Leave of Absence in the School of Medicine begins after two and one-half years of full-time faculty activity at the rank of associate professor or professor.
-Thereafter, the faculty member must complete an additional two and one-half years of full-time activity at Yale subsequent to the prior Triennial Leave before he or she become must complete an additional two and one-half years of full-time faculty member must complete an additional two and one-half years of full-time activity at Yale subsequent to the prior Triennial Leave before he or she becomes eligible for another.
+Eligibility for a Triennial Leave of Absence in the School of Medicine begins after two and one-half years of full-time faculty member must complete an additional two and one-half years of full-time activity at Yale subsequent to the prior Triennial Leave before he or she become must complete an additional two and one-half years of full-time faculty member must complete an additional two and one-half years of full-time activity at Yale subsequent to the prior Triennial Leave before he or she becomes must complete an additional two and one-half years of full-time activity at Yale subsequent to the prior Triennial Leave before he or she becomes eligible for another.
 Generally, accrued full-time teaching or activity in excess of five semesters or (in the School of Medicine) two and one-half years may not be carried forward beyond one Triennial Leave of Absence in order to meet the eligibility threshold for another, except with permission of the Provost based on major administrative service.